daleonpz/daleonpz.github.io/_posts/2017-10-11-stereotypes.md

 @(。・o・)@   ____|
 ```

-So I think I will keep doing my best to learn more about German culture and language.
+So I think I will keep doing my best to learn more about German culture and its language.